RIKEN-RCCS/lens3/rpm/README.md

 ## MEMO on RPM Spec: Pseudo User Creation in RPM

 Lens3 needs a pseudo user "lenticularis".
-Its UID/GID will be dynamically assigned by "sysusers", and its home is "/var/lib/lenticularis".  "lenticularis-user.conf" is copied to /usr/lib/sysusers.d/.
+Its UID/GID will be dynamically assigned by "sysusers".
+Its home is "/var/lib/lenticularis".

+Note the user by "sysusers" is not yet visible at copying by the "%file" section.
+So, it explicitly chowns in the "%post" section.

-RPM says it supports "sysusers".
-By putting a file in /usr/lib/sysusers.d, RPM will take care of it.  (systemctl restart systemd-sysusers).
+RPM says it supports "sysusers" -- by putting a file in /usr/lib/sysusers.d, RPM will take care of it.
+However, it seems not.
+This spec-file runs "systemd-sysusers" in the "%post" section.

 https://rpm-software-management.github.io/rpm/manual/users_and_groups.html